Sergeant Rutledge

 Sergeant Rutledge is a 1960 American Technicolor Western film directed by John Ford and starring Jeffrey Hunter, Constance Towers, Woody Strode and Billie Burke.
+The title was also used for the novelization published in the same year.
 Six decades later, the film continues to attract attention because it was one of the first mainstream films in the U.S. to treat racism frankly and to give a starring role to an African-American actor.
-In 2017 critic Richard Brody observed that "The greatest American political filmmaker, John Ford, relentlessly dramatized, in his Westerns, the mental and historical distortions arising from the country’s violent origins—including its legacy of racism, which he confronted throughout his career, nowhere more radically than in Sergeant Rutledge."
+In 2017, film critic Richard Brody observed that "The greatest American political filmmaker, John Ford, relentlessly dramatized, in his Westerns, the mental and historical distortions arising from the country's violent origins—including its legacy of racism, which he confronted throughout his career, nowhere more radically than in Sergeant Rutledge."

-The film starred Strode as Sergeant Rutledge, a black first sergeant in a colored regiment of the United States Cavalry.
+The film starred Strode as Sergeant Rutledge, a Black first sergeant in a colored regiment of the United States Cavalry, known as "Buffalo Soldiers".
 At a U.S. Army fort in the early 1880s, he is being tried by a court-martial for the rape and murder of a white girl as well as for the murder of the girl's father, who was the commanding officer of the fort.
 The story of these events is recounted through several flashbacks.

 Plot

-The film revolves around the fictional court-martial of 1st Sgt.
+The film revolves around the court-martial of 1st Sgt.
 Braxton Rutledge (Strode) of the 9th U.S. Cavalry in 1881.
 At the time, the United States Army maintained four colored regiments, including the 9th Cavalry.

 His defense is handled by Lt.
 Tom Cantrell (Hunter), who is also Rutledge's troop officer.
 The story is told through a series of flashbacks, expanding the testimony of witnesses as they describe the events following the murder of Rutledge's Commanding Officer, Major Custis Dabney, and the rape and murder of Dabney's daughter Lucy, for which Rutledge is the accused.
+Mary Beecher, a woman in whom Cantrell shows romantic interest, gives evidence in Rutledge's favor, noting that he saved her life when Apaches were attacking.